NereidaRondon/NereidaRondon/README.md

 ======================================================================================================================================
 ### 🏁 I have completed:
 - Shecodes' Intro to Coding workshop...
 April 2022 ✔
-- Promineo Tech's 18-week Frontend Dev Bootcamp with Florida SouthWestern State College...
+- Promineo Tech's 18-week Frontend Dev Boot camp with Florida SouthWestern State College...
 October 2022 ✔

 ### 🌼 I’m currently expanding my knowledge and skills in Software Development with:
+- I'm currently working on a website for a local small business 🚀
 - Meta's Front-End Developer Professional Certificate on Coursera 🖱
+- Started the Back-End Developer Boot camp with Florida SouthWestern State College... will complete by March 2023
+- Will  be learning:
+  * Java
+  * Springboot
+  * SQL

 ### 🔮 What's next?
-- I'm currently working on a website for a local small business 🚀
-- Harvard's CS50 on edEx 🧠
 - Contribute to open source projects 💻
 - React Native 📱
 - Tailwind CSS 🍃
 - TypeScript ✨
+- Harvard's CS50 on edEx 🧠

 ------------------------------------
 ### About Me